-Asking other plus size moms if they have a recommendation is a great way to locate a size friendly provider.
-You can also post on online message boards or on the Plus Size Mommy Memoirs Facebook page for a referral.
+Asking other plus size moms if they have a recommendation is a great way to locate a size friendly provider (also called fat-friendly care provider).
+This includes asking to join local Facebook mom groups and doing a posting.
 We also have a list of size friendly care providers.

-Just because you’ve build a comfort with your current care provider, during years of well-women visits, doesn’t always mean they are the best match for your prenatal care.
+Just because you’ve built comfort with your current care provider, during years of well-women visits, doesn’t always mean they are the best match for your prenatal care.

 You may want to consider the midwifery model of care.
 Midwives are trained to care for a woman as a whole and not just her diagnosis.
 Many hospitals have midwifery programs and see women who want medicated or unmedicated births.

-Once you’ve narrowed down your search for a size friendly healthcare provider, call the offices and see if in person or phone interviews are available.
+Once you’ve narrowed down your search for a size friendly health care provider (or you might refer to them as a fat friendly care provider), call the offices and see if in person or phone interviews are available.
 Be sure to do a quick inquiry with the receptionist to see if they have any BMI restrictions.
-Unfortunately BMI limitations are often set at birth centers and for hospital water birth programs.
+Unfortunately, BMI limitations are often set at birth centers and for hospital water birth programs.

 Remember you are interviewing your care provider just as much as they are interviewing you.
 Feel empowered to make the decision to stay with someone who is a good fit or walk away from someone who makes you feel uneasy.
 As women, and especially plus size women, we often stay in uncomfortable situations because we don’t want to rock the boat.
 Society tells us “doctor knows best” but that’s not always true.
 Care providers have their own biases and previous experiences that set the stage for how they practice.